-In view of the definition of twist equivalence (\ref{eq:twistGeneral}), this last relation decomposes as the two following relations:
+In view of the definition of twist equivalence (\ref{eq:twistGeneral}), Equation \eqref{MC-twist} decomposes into the following two relations:

-The first of these relations follows from the fact that $\Phi_1$ is a chain map.
-The second relation can be checked by a direct computation.
-First, by definition of {\strict} morphism, for all $P \in \rightgla$:
+The first equation follows from the fact that $\Phi_1$ is a chain map.
+We prove the second equation by a direct computation.
+First, by the definition of {\strict} morphism, for all $P \in \rightgla$, we have